Gaming Dealers

 What they do:

 Operate table games.
-Stand or sit behind table and operate games of chance by dispensing the appropriate number of cards or blocks to players, or operating other gaming equipment.
+Stand or sit behind table and operate games of chance by dispensing the appropriate number of cards or blocks to players, or operating other gambling equipment.
 Distribute winnings or collect players' money or chips.
 May compare the house's hand against players' hands.

 On the job, you would:

-- Pay winnings or collect losing bets as established by the rules and procedures of a specific game.
+Pay winnings or collect losing bets as established by the rules and procedures of a specific game.

 Business